Saman-R/MERN_Bookstore/README.md

 ## Project info

 - File structure using Vite.
-- tailwind CSS for frontend designing.
+- Tailwind CSS for frontend designing.
-- Thunder client for API request handling through Vs code extension.
+- Thunder client for API request handling through VS code extension.
 - Database on MongoAtlas.
 - Uses CORS for providing a Connect/Express middleware.
 - React Router DOM and Icons.
 - Axios to fetch data for the frontend.
+- Snackbar foe alerts

 ## Has functinalities as